chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 If you add your nodes public address in here, holding **Shift Command** and pushing on the Online Status of your node on the TouchBar opens the Ambrosus Explorer with your nodes page in Brave.
 If you dont have the Brave browser installed, you can change the script to any other browser.
-For a setup with multiple nodes you need to repeat this for every visible Online-status-Layer and its corresponding nodeaddress to be able to access all your nodes explorer page by tapping the status dots on the TouchBar.
+For a setup with multiple nodes you need to repeat this for every visible Online-status-Layer and its corresponding nodeaddress to be able to access all your nodes explorer pages by tapping the status dots on the TouchBar.

 Pushing the price ticker on the TouchBar opens Ambrosus Reddit, Ambrosus Twitter, Coinmarketcap and Romans great reward-calculator amb.money.